-Are you ready for running in the New Year?
+Are you ready for setting realistic running goals?
 On your mark.
 Get set.
 Goal!

 Carlette Patterson, a renown sports life coach and founder of Patterson Sports Ventures, says that if you want to achieve commitments, one simple way to help is to write down your goals.